Information

 13. Termination of membership of the Management Committee

-The Management Committee may resolve to terminate the appointment of
+The Management Committee may resolve to terminate the appointment of any member of the Management Committee if:

 a.
 They are absent from three consecutive Management Committee